IrondiUg/Network_Attack_Detection/README.md

 ________________________________________
 ## ⚠️ Disclaimer
-All activities were performed in a controlled lab environment for educational purposes only.
-No real systems or external networks were targeted during this exercise.
+All activities documented in this project were performed **strictly in a controlled laboratory environment** for **educational and research purposes only**.